glassbeadsoftware/snapmail/README.md

 ## Installation

+**Prerequisite**:
-**Prerequisite**: On windows, holochain requires WSL2 to be installed.
+ - Windows: holochain requires WSL2 to be installed.
 Follow [this tutorial](https://pureinfotech.com/install-windows-subsystem-linux-2-windows-10/) on instructions to do that.
 Only Windows 10 version 2004 and up is supported.
+ - Linux: `libssl1.0.0` package must be installed on your system (and possibly `libssl-dev`)

 1. Go to the [release page](https://github.com/glassbeadsoftware/snapmail-release/releases)
 1. Download the latest release file for your platform